Tests for colour vision defects and types of colour blindness

 Each coloured disc is numbered on the bottom to enable scoring the results against a key.
 The closer the match between the test sequence of caps and the correct sequence, the more accurate the person's colour perception is.

-In this fashion, the 100 Hue Test can detect whether or not the person being tested is colour blind and also determine the type and severity of his or her colour blindness.
+In this fashion, the 100 Hue Test can detect whether or not the person being tested is colour defective and also determine the type and severity of his or her colour vision deficit.

-A colour blind test should be given to anyone considering a profession in which accurate colour perception is essential.
-Examples include electricians, commercial artists, designers, technicians, and certain manufacturing and marketing personnel.
+A colour vision test should be given to anyone considering a profession in which accurate colour perception is essential.
+Examples include electricians, commercial artists, designers, technicians, and certain manufacturing personnel.

-The effect colour blindness has on a person's job performance depends in large part on the colour-related requirements of the position and the severity of the person's colour vision deficiency.
+The effect colour vision problems has on a person's job performance depends in large part on the colour-related requirements of the position and the severity of the person's colour vision deficiency.

-In many cases, fears about being handicapped by colour blindness are unwarranted.
-Because the condition is present at birth, most colourblind people are unaware of their colour vision deficiency and do not find that it interferes significantly with their daily lives.
+In many cases, fears about being handicapped by poor colour vision are unwarranted.
+As the condition is present at birth, most colour vision defective people are unaware of their deficiency and do not find that it interferes significantly with their daily lives.

-Though there is no treatment for colour blindness, in some cases specially tinted contact lenses may improve a colour blind person's ability to perceive the differences between certain colours.
+There is no treatment for colour blindness but in a few cases specially tinted contact lenses may improve a person's ability to perceive the differences between certain colours.